MicrosoftDocs/customer-voice/cv-docs/plan-survey.md

 ---
 title: "Plan a survey | MicrosoftDocs"
-description: "Instructions for planning a survey with Customer Voice" ms.date: 09/10/2020 ms.service: dynamics-365-customervoice
+description: "It's important to have a plan for creating your surveys.
+This topic explains how to plan a survey with Customer Voice." ms.date: 09/10/2020 ms.service: dynamics-365-customervoice ms.topic: article
-ms.topic: article